The Beer Party (Austria): History

+Formation

-Austria's Beer Party was founded in 2014 by Marco Pogo, the frontman of the Viennese punk rock band Turbobier.
+The party was founded in 2015 by Marco Pogo, the frontman of the Viennese punk rock band Turbobier.
 Pogo, whose legal name is Dominik Wlazny, holds a medical degree and was a practising medical doctor before the success of his band led him to change careers.
 The idea for the Beer Party likely grew out of a song, "Die Bierpartei," which appeared on Turbobier's debut album, Irokesentango.
 In an interview with Kulturwoche.at, Pogo stated that "the country needs a strong movement—a strong movement for beer...
 I did it for the country."
 He also went on to state that his continuing involvement in politics is inspired by the 2019 Ibiza Affair.

 2019 legislative election

-The Beer Party (then still operating as BPÖ) did not take part in elections during the first four years following its establishment.
-In 2019, it capitalized on the satirical potential of the Ibiza Affair and advertised itself with giveaways of free beer in order to gain the declarations of support (Unterstützungserklärungen) necessary for participation in the election.
-As one motivation for its candidacy, the party declared that "drunk stories"—a play on a statement by far-right populist politician Heinz-Christian Strache downplaying the Ibiza Affair—were best left to the professionals.
+The BIER Party (then still operating as BPÖ) did not take part in elections during the first four years following its establishment.
+In 2019, it capitalized on the satirical potential of the Ibiza affair and advertised itself with giveaways of free beer in order to gain the declarations of support (Unterstützungserklärungen) necessary for participation in the election.
+As one motivation for its candidacy, the party declared that "drunk stories"—a play on a statement by far-right populist politician Heinz-Christian Strache downplaying the affair—were best left to the professionals.
 A nationwide campaign was obviously infeasible, so BIER focused on Vienna and was ultimately able to amass enough support there to appear on the ballot.
 According to a July 2019 online poll of the tabloid newspaper Österreich, 23% of respondents could imagine voting for the Beer Party under certain circumstances.
 In the election the party ultimately won 4,946 votes corresponding to 0.6% in Vienna and 0.1% Austria-wide.